WolframResearch/codeparser/README.md

 In[3]:=
 ```

-A `wl-ast` command-line tool is also built and can be used.
+A `wl-codeparser` command-line tool is also built and can be used.

 ```
-$wl-ast
+$wl-codeparser
 >>> 1+1
 InfixNode[Plus, {IntegerNode["1", {}, <|Source->{{1, 1}, {1, 1}}|>], IntegerNode["1", {}, <|Source->{{1, 3}, {1, 3}}|>]}, <|Source->{{1, 1}, {1, 3}}|>]